Balzu/g4-2025-website/docs/_pages/index.markdown

   <div class="modal-dialog modal-xl modal-dialog-centered">
     <div class="modal-content">
       <div class="modal-header">
-        <h5 class="modal-title" id="exampleModal2Label">Emotion Analysis</h5>
+        <h5 class="modal-title" id="exampleModal2Label">Sentiment Analysis</h5>
         <button type="button" class="btn-close" data-bs-dismiss="modal" aria-label="Chiudi"></button>
       </div>
       <div class="modal-body">
-To understand how cybersecurity is discussed across different sources — from mainstream media to industry reports — we went beyond surface-level headlines.
-We built a custom natural language processing (NLP) pipeline designed to extract

-First, we cleaned and structured the text data using classic yet essential techniques:
+To understand how cybersecurity is discussed we built a custom natural language processing (NLP) pipeline.
+First, we cleaned and structured the text data using classic yet essential techniques: tokenization, lemmatization, stopword removal and  regular expressions (regex) given the limitations of traditional stopword lists especially when dealing with linguistic contractions, reflexive forms, and informal expressions.
+Then we moved on to classifying sentiment and identifying underlying themes:

-- Tokenization (splitting sentences into words),
-- Lemmatization (reducing words to their base form),
-- Stopword removal (eliminating

-Once the language was cleaned and structured, we moved on to classifying emotions and identifying underlying themes:

-We used a multilingual transformer model — clapAI/modernBERT-large — to label every article, post, and comment as positive, neutral, or negative.
+We used a multilingual transformer model clapAI/modernBERT-large to label every article, post, and comment as positive, neutral, or negative.

-To uncover recurring themes, we applied Latent Dirichlet Allocation (LDA) — a probabilistic model that identifies clusters of related words and organizes content around them.
+To uncover recurring themes, we applied Latent Dirichlet Allocation (LDA), a probabilistic model that identifies clusters of related words and organizes content around them.

 We tested different numbers of topics (3, 5, 7, 10) using GridSearchCV to find the most informative structure.
-This process surfaced topics like:
+This process surfaced topics like: Corporate Cybersecurity practices, Data privacy and GDPR, compliance, Cyberattacks and Digital Crime etc.

-Corporate cybersecurity practices,

-Data privacy and GDPR compliance,

-Technical vulnerabilities in devices,

-Cybercrime and identity theft.

-Each topic, in turn, was analyzed for sentiment, source, and time — allowing us to see not just what was being discussed, but how it evolved across years and media types.
+Each topic, in turn, was analyzed for sentiment,emotion ( with the model described in the previous technical section) and time allowing us to see not just what was being discussed, but how it evolved across years and media types.
       </div>
       <div class="modal-footer">
         <button type="button" class="btn btn-secondary" data-bs-dismiss="modal">Chiudi</button>